 LendingPoint personal loans come with fixed interest rates that range from 15.49% to 35.99% APR, with repayment periods of 24 to 48 months.

 Since LendingPoint loans are fixed-rate loans with simple interest, you can expect to have the same monthly loan payment for the life of the loan.
-However, the repayment terms of two to four years are a fairly short leash—some lenders offer repayment for up to seven years.
+However, the repayment terms of two to four years are fairly short—some lenders offer repayment for up to seven or more years.